odan/odan.github.io/_posts/2020-12-09-slim4-php-view.md

 ```

 To render the content into the layout template use the `$content` variable.

-The `$content` is special variable used inside layouts to render the wrapped view and should
+The `$content` variable is special variable used inside layouts to render the
-not be set in your view paramaters.
+wrapped view and should not be set in your view data.

 Modify your HomeAction class in `src/Action/HomeAction.php` to render the layout template: